Smash (wrestler)

 Barry Allen Darsow (born October 6, 1959) is an American retired professional wrestler who performed as Smash, one half of the tag team Demolition.
 He also wrestled as Krusher Kruschev, Repo Man, the Blacktop Bully, Man Mountain Darsow and "Mr. Hole in One" Barry Darsow.

 Throughout his career, he worked for Jim Crockett Promotions, the World Wrestling Federation (WWF), World Championship Wrestling (WCW), and several regional promotions in the 1980s and 1990s.
 He is a four-time former world tag team champion, winning three WWF World Tag Team Championships as part of Demolition and one NWA World Tag Team Championship as part of a three-man team with Ivan and Nikita Koloff (although the NWA no longer recognizes any former tag team champions prior to 1992, Darsow's championship is considered part of the WCW World tag team championship lineage), and a one-time NWA United States Tag Team Champion.

+In March 2026, The Undertaker announced that Demolition would be inducted into the WWE Hall of Fame Class of 2026, with Ax and Smash as the inducted members.

 Early life

-Darsow attended high school in Robbinsdale, Minnesota, with six other future wrestlers: Curt Hennig, Richard Rood (Rick Rude), Brady Boone, Tom Zenk, John Nord (The Berzerker), and Scott Simpson (Nikita Koloff).
-He also worked as a bouncer with The Road Warriors, Hawk and Animal.
+Barry Darsow was born on October 6, 1959, in Buffalo, Minnesota.
+His family then moved to Robbinsdale, Minnesota where he spent his childhood.
+Darsow attended high school in Robbinsdale, with six other future wrestlers: Curt Hennig, Richard Rood (Rick Rude), Brady Boone, Tom Zenk, John Nord (The Berzerker), and Scott Simpson (Nikita Koloff).
+He graduated in 1978 during his time there he played on the schools football and ice hockey teams.
+Following graduation he got into powerlifting and also worked as a bouncer with The Road Warriors, Hawk and Animal.

+While working as a bouncer Darsow met wrestling trainer Eddie Sharkey, who then began to train Darsow in the early 1980s.